Admission and Application

 1. An overall undergraduate grade point average (GPA) of 3.0 or better (on a 4.0 scale), as evinced by an official transcript; if the overall undergraduate GPA is less than 3.0, the applicant must have earned a GPA of 3.25 or better during the last half of undergraduate work (approximately 60 credits).

-3. Three positive letters of recommendation detailing the applicant’s abilities in the sciences and potential to succeed in graduate school.
-At least two and preferably all three will be written by university professors in the sciences.
+2. Three positive letters of recommendation detailing the applicant’s abilities in the sciences and potential to succeed in graduate school.
+At least two will be written by university professors in the sciences.
+For students who earned their B.S. degree 5 or more years ago, letters from supervisors, preferably in STEM fields, may be acceptable.

-Students who do not meet these criteria may be admitted on probation, if the department’s Graduate Committee sees evidence of the applicant’s potential to succeed in graduate school.
+Students who do not meet the criteria for full standing admission may be admitted on probation, if the department’s Graduate Committee sees evidence of the applicant’s potential to succeed in graduate school.
 To achieve full standing, an applicant admitted on probation must earn a 3.0 GPA in the next nine (9) credits attempted.

 An applicant who meets the above criteria for admission in full standing, but whose baccalaureate is in a non-science discipline, may be admitted conditionally, if the department’s Graduate Committee sees evidence of the applicant’s potential to succeed in graduate school.
 If an applicant is admitted conditionally, the Graduate Committee will require successful completion of such undergraduate courses as they believe necessary to permit the applicant to succeed in our program.
 Although these deficiencies may be addressed concurrently with graduate work, they do not count toward the total graduate credits required for graduation.